Legoless/Alpha/README.md

 License
 ======

-**Alpha** is released under the BSD license.
+**Alpha** is released under the MIT license.
 See [LICENSE](https://github.com/Legoless/Alpha/blob/master/LICENSE) file for more information.